-Professional, multi-camera commemorative videos that will include the individual recognition of each degree candidate, will be available for purchase through the Office of Media Services.
-For more information, or to order, you may wish to contact TeresaTruesdale at 864-503-5564, or by email at
+Professional, multi-camera commemorative videos that will include the individual recognition of each degree candidate will be available for purchase through the Office of Media Services.
+For more information, or to order, you may contact Teresa Truesdale at (864) 503-5564, or by email at

-Professional photographers will photograph each degree candidate as he/she is greeted by Chancellor Moore.
+Professional photographers will photograph each degree candidate as he/she is greeted by Chancellor Kelly.
 Complimentary photograph proofs will be sent to the degree candidate at his/her permanent address approximately 30 working days after the commencement/convocation exercises.
 Additional photographs may be purchased upon receipt of the proof.
 No prior arrangements are necessary for this service; all degree candidates will be photographed during the ceremony.
 There is absolutely no obligation to purchase any photographs.
 Families and guests will not be permitted on the event floor for photographs during the ceremonies.

 There will also be a professional photographer available to take still cap and gown photographs of the degree candidates on this special day.
-This photographer will be located in the lobby of the G. B. Hodge Center from 4:00 – 5:30 p.m.
-For more information, contact Grad Images at (800) 261-2576.
+This photographer will be located in the lobby of the G. B. Hodge Center from 3:30 p.m. - 5:00 p.m.
+For more information, contact Grad Images at 1-800-261-2576.

 When the Chancellor closes the commencement exercises following the awarding of the degrees, the audience is asked to rise for the singing of the first verse only of the Alma Mater.
-The words of the song were penned by Professor George Wauchope of the English Department in 1911 and were adopted in 1912 and are printed in the commencement program.
-The tune is that of Flow Gently, Sweet Afton."Here's a health, Carolina!" is a phrase which is repeated in Carolina's Alma Mater.
-Over the years, the custom has arisen of raising the right hand, with the fingers cupped, when the phrase "Here's a health, Carolina!", occurs, as if offering a toast.
+The words of the song were penned by Professor George Wauchope of the English Department in 1911 (adopted in 1912) and are printed in the commencement program.
+The tune is that of "Flow Gently, Sweet Afton."
+"Here's a health, Carolina!" is a phrase which is repeated in Carolina's Alma Mater.
+Over the years, the custom has arisen of raising the right hand, with the fingers cupped, when the phrase "Here's a health, Carolina!" occurs, as if offering a toast.
 The Alma Mater is always sung with heads uncovered.

 Transcript requests must be in writing and signed by the student to whom the record belongs.
-To obtain an official transcript of your University of South Carolina Upstate academic record, you may send a written request to the Office of the University Registrar, University of South Carolina, Columbia, SC 29208-0001 or FAX 803-777-6349.
-You may also download the Transcript Request form online.
-Please include your name, student ID number and last term of attendance.
-There is an $8.00 charge for each copy.
+To obtain an official transcript of your University of South Carolina Upstate academic record, log into SSC under the student portal.
+There is an $12.00 charge for each copy.

 Your academic dean will verify that all graduation requirements have been met and approve your graduation.
-If you request that your transcript be held until after your degree is posted, it will be mailed as soon as the approval is received from your academic dean, your current semester grades are recorded and your degree is posted.
+If you request that your transcript be held until after your degree is posted, it will be mailed as soon as the approval is received (approximately 45 days after ceremony) from your academic dean, your current semester grades are recorded and your degree is posted.
 According to University policy, transcripts will be held if all financial obligations to the University of South Carolina are not properly satisfied.
 If you think you may have an unsatisfied debt, telephone the

 The University of South Carolina Upstate Alumni Association is a service organization established by the University to promote the interests of the institution and to develop and maintain a close bond between the University and its alumni.
 As you pursue life and career opportunities, USC Upstate encourages you to be an active member in the USC Upstate Alumni Association.